ARAFMI Hunter provides a range of high quality and holistic services that support individuals, couples, families, children and organisations.

 You may feel overwhelmed and isolated by your caring role.
 If so, reach out, debrief and chat with our trained peer support workers, or alternatively you may wish to register to receive a weekly wellbeing call.

-ARAFMI Hunter is hosting the annual Mental Health Wellness Walk on Saturday 18th February 2017.
-The walk commences at Pacific Park at 10am and concludes at Civic Park, Newcastle with a festival celebrating mental wellness through music, art and exercise.
+ARAFMI Hunter is hosting Newcastle’s annual Mental Health Wellness Walk on Saturday 27th October 2018.
+The walk commences at 10am and concludes at Civic Park, Newcastle with a festival celebrating mental wellness through music, art and exercise.
+The designated meeting spot for the commencement of the walk is yet to be confirmed.
+We’ll keep you posted.

 The aim of the walk is to bring our community together by raising awareness of mental health.
 The walk encourages all of us, whether we have experienced mental illness or not, to recognise the importance of looking after our mental health and wellbeing.
 Together as a community, we can stomp out stigma.